 It is, therefore, likely that with increased electrification in rural areas, use of incandescent (filament or fluorescent) lamps is firmly displacing kerosene lamps that provide poor illumination.
 Use of SKO as cooking fuel hardly gained acceptance in rural areas, and in urban areas it is used only as stop-gap between liquefied petroleum gas (LPG) refills.
 However, there is reason to believe that large quantities of SKO are used to adulterate diesel (and diverted from its intended use).
-Shenoy (2010) refers to NCAER (2005) which estimated that around 38 per cent of PDS kerosene was diverted to the black market and did not reach the intended recipients.
+Shenoy (2010) refers to National Council of Applied Economic Research (NCAER) (2005) which estimated that around 38 per cent of PDS kerosene was diverted to the black market and did not reach the intended recipients.
 Again, with improvement in supply-tracking mechanism, it is likely that in recent years such diversion has also been brought under some check.